gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Gradle now allows precompiled script plugins to be written using the Groovy DSL in addition to the Kotlin DSL.

-Precompiled script plugins are binary plugins that are written in one of Gradle's DSLs.
+Precompiled script plugins are binary plugins that are written in one of Gradle's DSL languages and look like regular build scripts.
 They can be resolved and applied using the `plugins {}` block.
 They can also be published and shared just like regular binary plugins.

 For example, a Gradle script in `buildSrc/src/main/groovy/my-plugin.gradle` can be used as a plugin in the main project as `plugins { id 'my-plugin'}`.